It’s nearly Christmas! Only a few sleeps before Santa pops over to Australia on his once-a-year flying visit.

 Now, usually it would take quite a long time to get all of these things in line before the Trip on the 24th December.
 Fortunately Santa received some awesome migration advice from Emergico, and signed up with the Department of Home Affairs to become a Trusted Trader, meaning that he gets a “light touch” at the border.
 This means that red tape is reduced, and cargo is cleared into Australia much quicker.
 In fact, Santa credits the Trusted Trader program with being the only thing that has allowed him to keep to his time schedule – just imagine the hold up if all of those presents need to be x-rayed and screened by customs!

 How You can Help Santa

 Finally, a message from Santa.
 He’s looking forward to his visit to Australia, and – as much as he is grateful to everyone – he would like to request that, to avoid a repeat of the chimney incident, please don’t leave mince pies and biscuits – they only contribute to his waistline and makes weight loss more difficult in January.
 A low carbohydrate protein shake, or a nice glass of mineral water would be just fine.

 And to avoid bio-security hazards including glitter poo on your front lawn, best not to feed the reindeer too much.
 They do appreciate a nice carrot but forget the oats with glitter.

-Here at Emergico, we have loved helping all of our clients this year through their ups and downs.
+Here at Emergico, we’ve loved helping our clients this year through their ups and downs.
 We hope that everyone has a lovely, restful Christmas, wherever you are in the world, and that you take the opportunity to spend time with loved ones.
-We look forward to many, many more visa grants and happy customers in 2019!
+We look forward to many more visa grants and happy customers next year!